-In practice, the bandwidth used to connect audio to a target is higher due to the keyboard and video data consumed in opening and using an audio application on the target.
+In practice, the bandwidth used when an audio device connects to a target is higher due to the keyboard and video data consumed when opening and using an audio application on the target.

-A general recommendation is to have a least 1.5MB of connection before running Playback and Capture.
-However, high video content, full color connections at high target screen resolutions consume much more bandwidth and impact the quality of the audio considerably.

-There are a number of recommended client settings that will reduce the impact of the video on audio quality at lower bandwidths:
+A general recommendation is to have at least a 1.5MB connection before running playback and capture.
+However, high video-content, full-color connections using high-target screen resolutions consume much more bandwidth and impact the quality of the audio considerably.
+To help mitigate quality degeneration, there are a number of recommended client settings that reduce the impact of video on audio quality at lower bandwidths:

-- Connect Audio playback at the lower quality formats.
-The impact of video consuming bandwidth is much less notable at 11k connections than at 44k - Set the connection speed under Connection Properties to a value that best matches the client to server connection. - Set the color depth to as lowest value as possible.
-Reducing to 8 bit color considerably reduces the bandwidth consumed. - Set Smoothing, under Connection Properties, to High.
-This will improve the appearance of the target video by reducing displayed video noise. - Set the Noise Filter, under Video settings to its highest setting, 7 (highest value).
-Less bandwidth will be used for target screen changes.
+- Connect audio playback at the lower quality formats.
+The impact of video consuming bandwidth is much less notable at 11k connections than at 44k - Set the connection speed under Connection Properties to a value that best matches the client to server connection - Under Connection Properties, set the color depth to as lowt value as possible.
+Reducing the color depth to 8 bit color considerably reduces the bandwidth consumed - Set Smoothing, to High.
+This will improve the appearance of the target video by reducing displayed video noise - Under Video settings, set the Noise Filter to its highest setting of 7 (highest value) so less bandwidth is used for target screen changes